Update Rank Math via n8n: 2 Methods That Actually Work

 }

-Strips malicious code before saving.
-If your AI content generator accidentally produces <script>alert(‘hack’)</script> in a meta description, WordPress will clean it before it hits the database.
+3. sanitize_callback — Strips malicious input before saving.
+The sanitize_text_field function removes HTML tags, script injections, and invalid characters.
+If your AI content generator accidentally produces <script>alert('xss')</script> in a meta description, WordPress cleans it before it hits the database.

-HTTP Request Node Settings:
+HTTP Request Node Settings

 Method: POST (new post) or PUT (update existing)